 About the hospital

-University Hospital Dusseldorf (UKD) is located in the south of Düsseldorf, the capital of the German state of North Rhine-Westphalia and the centre of the densely populated Rhine-Ruhr metropolitan area.
-The hospital is multidisciplinary, operates on the principle of maximum care and covers the entire range of medical services.
+University Hospital Dusseldorf (UKD) is located in the south of Düsseldorf, the capital of the German state of North Rhine-Westphalia and the center of the densely populated Rhine-Ruhr metropolitan area.
+The hospital is multidisciplinary, operates on the principle of maximum care, and covers the entire range of medical services.
 National and internationally renowned specialists guarantee state-of-the-art treatment at the highest level.

-The hospital serves about 60,000 and 300,000 outpatients annually in 32 clinics and 34 institutes.
+The hospital serves about 60,000 inpatients and 300,000 outpatients annually in 32 clinics and 34 institutes.
 The hospital has over 1,303 inpatient beds.
-The clinic has approximately 6,000 employees, including 1,300 nurses and 800 doctors, making the hospital one of the most significant inpatients and outpatient services providers in Düsseldorf.
+The clinic has approximately 6,000 employees, including 1,300 nurses and 800 doctors, making the hospital one of Dusseldorf's most significant inpatient and outpatient services providers.

-The medical team focuses on treating malignant and benign tumours, gynaecological and urological diseases, diseases of the nervous system, and disorders of the immune and endocrine systems.
-The hospital's cardiac surgery department is one of the best cardiac surgery centres in Germany and has performed more than 50,000 heart surgeries since 1938.
-Also, the neurosurgery clinic at the hospital is one of the largest centres in Europe, which significantly impacts modern surgery's development.
+The medical team focuses on treating malignant and benign tumors, gynecological and urological diseases, diseases of the nervous system, and disorders of the immune and endocrine systems.
+The hospital's cardiac surgery department is one of Germany's best cardiac surgery centers and has performed more than 50,000 heart surgeries since 1938.
+Also, the neurosurgery clinic at the hospital is one of the largest centers in Europe, significantly impacting modern surgery's development.